jakelevirne/edge-lab/docs/Clean.md

 sudo mkfs.vfat /dev/sda1
 ```

-SSH in to the pi that's been booted with the imager media (e.g. `ssh imager1.local)`.
+SSH in to the pi that's been booted with the imager media (e.g. `ssh imager1)`.

 Ensure the nuc/srv/os_images NFS is available:

 ```
-showmount -e nuc.local
+showmount -e nuc
 ```

 Run clonezilla to restore